 Per Chocolate Peanut Butter Egg:

 (Real Reeses eggs have 90 calories and 8 grams of sugar per egg.
-Other nutritional information is similar to the above stats.
-Oh, except that–unlike Reeses–my chocolate eggs are also dairy-free and vegan!
-Also, you won’t use all the chocolate, but I’ve taken that into account in the nutritional info.
+Other nutritional information is similar to the above stats, except that–unlike Reeses–these chocolate eggs are also dairy-free and vegan.
+You won’t use all the chocolate sauce, but I’ve taken that into account in the nutrition info.
 And I’m sure you’ll be able to figure out a use for the extra chocolate!)

-I know it sounds like a difficult process–forming, freezing, dipping in chocolate–but these eggs really are pretty simple to assemble.
-Remember, it’s me; I do not like complicated recipes!
+I know it might sound like a difficult process–forming, freezing, dipping in chocolate–but these eggs really are easy to assemble!

 Step 3: Form dough into flat little ovals (or egg shapes, but real Reeses eggs are flat).